marcolaux/asus-g14-fedora/README.md

-# Fedora 32 Setup with an ASUS Zephyrus G14
+# Fedora 32 Setup with an ASUS Zephyrus G14 GA401IV

+**updated for BIOS 216**
+In 216 some things about how the dGPU works changed.
+Now now acpi_call or bbswitch is needed to power the Nvidia down.
+We can now just unbind it and set the power control for the Nvidia to "auto".
+GPU switching without restarting is still possible.
+With the service here it get's unbinded to have AMD only mode with power saving or for hybrid mode it get's binded.
+---

 This Git repo describes how I setup the ASUS Zephyrus G14 (GA401IV) with Fedora 32.